-Sattriya (Assamese: सौभाग्य है ), or the Sattriya dance, is comes from the eastern state of india (Assam).
-It is an dance or play art with genesis in the monasteries of Assam Krishna-centralize Vaishnavism, or resposible to the 15th centenary Bhakti action scholar or saint Mahapurush Srimanta Sankardev.
+Sattriya (Assamese: सौभाग्य है ), or the Sattriya dance, comes from the eastern state of India (Assam).
+It is a dance or plays art with genesis in the monasteries of Assam Krishna-centralize Vaishnavism, or respond to the 15th centenary Bhakti action scholar or saint Mahapurush Srimanta Sankardev.

-one-act drama a part of Sattriya dance is also called Ankiya Nat, in which include aesthetic or the devotional through a ballade, play and dance. usually plays are performed into the community halls of monastery shrines which also called sattras. the topics of played refer to lord Radha and Krishna, occasionally another lord vishnu avatars such as Sita and Ram.
+one-act drama a part of Sattriya dance is also called Ankiya Nat, which includes aesthetic or the devotional through a ballade, play, and dance. usually, plays are performed in the community halls of monastery shrines called sattras. the topics of played refer to lord Radha and Krishna, occasionally other lord Vishnu avatars such as Sita and Ram.

-In 2000 Sattriya recognized as a Indian classical dance from Sangeet Natak Akademi of India.
-In Modern days this dance discovered numerous themes or plays, its presenting worldwide staged.
+In 2000 Sattriya was recognized as an Indian classical dance form Sangeet Natak Akademi of India.
+In Modern days this dance discovered numerous themes or plays, and it’s presented worldwide staged.

 Let’s know into Deep with its History.

-Dance history of this art in assam go back in antiquity, as Shown by copper plate inscriptions or sculptural art related to Shaivism or Shaktism convention.
+Dance history of this art in Assam goes back to antiquity, as Shown by copper plate inscriptions or sculptural art related to Shaivism or Shaktism convention.
 Singing and musical traditions, ditto, have been marked to Assamese chorister singing tradition for the Hindoo epics the Ramayana or the Mahabharata.

-The newly form of Sattriya is ascribed to 15th centenary Sankaradeva, which arranged the art using the pristine texts, or proposed play and meaningful dancing (nritta or nritya) like a form of an society virtuous art for sentimental devotion to Krishna. after coming 15th century, this Sattriya dance art soared as an part of Vaishnava bhakti agitation, in Hindoo monasteries known as Sattra.
-The art was evolved or exercised by sadhu in the form dance-plays regards legends or mythologies of Krishna, especially by texts such as the Bhagavata Purana.
-An especial portion of sattriya dance into monastery and temples is that the celebrated of dance is not done before any idol, but is only featured before an copy of the Bhagavata Purana location in oriental (sunrise) nook known as Manikut of the dancing hall (namghar).
+The new form of Sattriya is ascribed to the 15th centenary Sankaradeva, which arranged the art using the pristine texts, or proposed play and meaningful dancing (nritta or nritya) like a form of an society virtuous art for sentimental devotion to Krishna. after coming the 15th century, this Sattriya dance art soared as a part of Vaishnava bhakti agitation, in Hindoo monasteries known as Sattra.
+The art was evolved or exercised by sadhu in the form of dance plays regards legends or mythologies of Krishna, especially by texts such as the Bhagavata Purana.
+A special portion of sattriya dance in monasteries and temples is that the dance celebration is not done before any idol, but is only featured before a copy of the Bhagavata Purana location in oriental (sunrise) nook known as Manikut of the dancing hall (Namgar).

-in the starting days, these dance or play, was written or designed by the Assamese poet-sage Sankaradeva, or by his senior pupil Madhavadeva. these were mostly written in 16th centenary. one day the domain of the male monks, Now it’s also performed by male as well as womens artist.
-Into the 2nd half of 20th centenary, this Nritya moved from sanctum of Assam’s sattras.
+in the starting days, this dance or play was written or designed by the Assamese poet-sage Sankaradeva, or by his senior pupil Madhavadeva. these were primarily written in the 16th centenary. one day the domain of the male monks, Now it’s also performed by the male as well as women artists.
+Into the 2nd half of the 20th centenary, this Nritya moved from the sanctum of Assam’s Sattras.

-in 2000, Sattriya Nritya recognised as an official indian classical dance by The Sangeet Natak Academy, now these are performed at the world stage.
+in 2000, Sattriya Nritya was recognized as an official indian classical dance by The Sangeet Natak Academy, now these are performed on the world stage.

 Sattriya dance Costumes

-The Sattriya nritya costume is primarily to two variants: the dhoti and chadar and the pagri ( turban) for male costume, and for the female dancer are ghuri, chadar and kanchi (waist fabric).
-Normally the costumes of sattriya dance were raw silk color or white of with use of red, yellow or blue for distinct dance marks. mostly in the earlier time the satin and velvet fabrics were used for the dance costumes. with time change, like this dance style developed from the sattras to stage. the materials design of the costumes changed.
-Pat (also spelled paat) – a types of silk which is produced in the assam state of india comes from the mulberry plant or muga silk is also used for preparing the costumes. other shining colours are also used for preparing women dance costumes.
-These hand-made materials generally have complex local motifs as Kingkhap, Miri Motif, Kolka et cetera.
+The Sattriya Nritya costume is primarily of two variants: the dhoti and chadar and the pagri ( turban) for male costume, and for the female dancer are ghuri, chadar, and Kanchi (waist fabric).
+Normally the costumes of Sattriya dance were raw silk color or white with the use of red, yellow, or blue for distinct dance marks. mostly in the earlier time, the satin and velvet fabrics were used for the dance costumes. with the time change, this dance style developed from the Sattras to the stage. the materials and design of the costumes changed.
+Pat (also spelled paat) – a type of silk which is produced in the Assam state of India comes from the mulberry plant or MUGA silk is also used for preparing the costumes. other shining colors are also used for preparing women’s dance costumes.
+These hand-made materials generally have complex local motifs such as Kingkhap, Miri Motif, Kolka et cetera.

-the uses of drama-distinct costumes are also noticed in Sattriya nritya. the yellow and blue dress are used for Krishna dance and Nadubhangi dance with the costume of Lord Krishna. the white costume is also specificly use for Sutradhar Nritya with a special turban.
+The use of drama-distinct costumes is also noticed in Sattriya Nritya. the yellow and blue dresses are used for Krishna dance and Nadubhangi dance with the costume of Lord Krishna. the white costume is also specifically used for Sutradhar Nritya with a special turban.

-the Ankiya Naats (plays) costumes are character specific and colourful .
-To delineate demons and special characters are use Mukha (Masks) which is also a unique dance. making mask is a integral part of Sattriya culture and generated from the Sattras of Assam. the well decorated crowns or turbans prepared by the provincial artisans are used for Ankiya Naats.
+the Ankiya Naats (plays) costumes are character-specific and colorful.
+To delineate demons and special characters are use Mukha (Masks) which is also a unique dance. making masks is an integral part of Sattriya culture and generated from the Sattras of Assam. the well-decorated crowns or turbans prepared by the provincial artisans are used for Ankiya Naats.

-in these years, the great acceptance or patronage of Sattriya dance has received from the both outside of assam state or out of india. for promoting the dance art, one of the Sattriya dancer is overseas Madam Kavitha Supramaniam from Malaysia. an accomplish dancer is Madam Kavitha Supramanaim; learning this art with close guidance by her honor guru Preeti Chowdhury (Assam).
+In these years, the great acceptance or patronage of Sattriya dance has been received from both outside of Assam state and out of India. for promoting the dance art, one of the Sattriya dancers is overseas Madam Kavitha Supramaniam from Malaysia. an accomplished dancer is Madam Kavitha Supramanaim; learning this art with close guidance from her honor guru Preeti Chowdhury (Assam).

-So guys this is the all about sattriya dance so hope you will know well about sattriya dance, with this information.
-For more information about Indian classical dance like kathak dance, kathakali dance, mohiniattam dance, odissi dance, kuchipudi dance world record, bharatnatyam dance history or others Indian dance state wise.
+So guys this is all about the Sattriya dance so hope you will know well about the Sattriya dance, with this information.
+For more information about Indian classical dance like Kathak dance, kathakali dance, Mohiniattam dance, Odissi dance, Kuchipudi dance world record, Bharatnatyam dance history, or others Indian dance state wise.